cuga-rajal/opensim_apple_arm64/README.md

 Once the Mysql server is up and running, then either import your existing opensim database or create a new empty database for a fresh install of opensim.

-Set up a Mysql user account that has all priveleges granted for the opensim database.
+Set up a Mysql user account that has all privileges granted for the opensim database.
 Confirm the account can access the database by logging in to it with a database client.

 -------------